National Consumer Panel is supposedly a different way to earn by giving sharing your opinion than the regular paid survey sites.

 Well, let me reveal right away that there are both very satisfied and very unsatisfied members of this panel.

-I can tell right away that it is legit but whether you will be one of the happy or unhappy members depends a lot on your expectations.
+I can tell right away that it is legit as you can indeed earn from it, but whether you will be one of the happy or unhappy members depends a lot on your expectations.